 Diluc’s Vaporize team revolves around two characters: Diluc and Xingqiu (Yelan can be used instead).
 Xingqiu applies Hydro, and Diluc triggers the Vaporize reaction with his Skill.
 As for the other two characters, it’s honestly up to you.
 If you want a healer, Kokomi is always a great option, and shielders like Noelle or Zhongli are always great to have.

-Though if you’re not sure who you’d like to use, Bennett and Sucrose are always good characters to have on your team.
+If you’re not sure who you’d like to use, Bennett and Sucrose are always good characters to have on your team.
 Bennett offers a nice ATK buff with his Burst, and Sucrose makes it easier to group enemies.
 They also work well with Melt DPS Diluc, so it makes switching things up simple.
 However, Diluc and Xingqiu offer plenty of damage through the Vaporize reaction, so have fun with it and just do whatever works for your playstyle when deciding what characters you want to use.

 Team Recommendation (Melt DPS)